2333-hr/plant-monitor-YHR-NEW-/README.md

 ②Problems encountered when connecting to Raspberry Pi

 The Raspberry Pi could not connect to wifi on my own computer and the connection was refused.
 With the help of the teacher, I used the local ssh on the laboratory computer to connect to the wifi network.

+③Encountered problems when visualizing data
+The data could not be obtained through MQTT in Telegraf, and it was later discovered that the API TOKEN was entered incorrectly.
+The Raspberry Pi configuration principle is to input a Raspberry Pi data to obtain TOKEN and an MQTT data to obtain TOKEN, but I only entered the Raspberry Pi data to obtain TOKEN.
+At the same time, many students had the same problem.
+In the final analysis, it is about the code structure.
+Caused by unfamiliarity with the function.